 In a war of intelligence, the ciphers and codes employed by each side often spelled out the difference between success and failure.
-Visitors to Mount Vernon’s library can get an up-close look at a cipher in use, thanks to a recent acquisition.
+The Washington Library acquired a cipher from the 18th century.

 Although John Jay was better known for his contributions to the Federalist Papers, the treaty that bears his name, and his legacy as the first Chief Justice of the United States, he was also an active “agent” of the era.
 He was well-known for frequently changing code on a whim, thus causing confusion.
 His correspondence reveals several puzzling letters where the code is not known nor understood.
 Recognizing the need for a reasonable solution, he turned, at one point, to a book code – one derived from The royal dictionary abridged…by Abel Boyer (London, 1771).
 This book code wasn’t used for long, yet it was used in important correspondence between Charles Thomson, secretary of the Continental Congress, and John Jay.
 Using the code, the men corresponded about the siege at Charleston, changes in Congress, and the expectation of assistance from the French naval fleet.